 - No need to make any repayments during the loan term under normal circumstances (terms and conditions apply)

-- Interest rates are guaranteed for 14 weeks from when we get the application form
+- Interest rates are guaranteed for 14 weeks as detailed on your client's offer

 - No upper age limit - anyone aged 55 or over can make use of the equity in their home